Table of Contents

 It will tell you the current power output, run time, voltage, and fuel levels.

-The generator has a telescoping handle with an additional top handle for easy portability.
+This portable generator has a telescoping handle with an additional top handle for easy portability.

-When it comes to noise level, the iGen4500 operates at a volume level as low as 53 dBA.
+Regarding noise level, the iGen4500 operates at a volume level as low as 53 dBA.

-This makes it perfect if you are using it for outdoor activities or RV parks.
+That makes it perfect if you are using it for outdoor activities or RV parks.

 Pulsar 4000W Remote Start Generator

-It is good for people who need the power for RVs, tailgating, or even just as a backup for power outages.
+It is good for people who need the power for RVs, tailgating, or even as a backup for power outages.

-This inverter has a single-cylinder, 4-stroke, OHV engine that produces 3,500 watts up to 4,000 watts.
+This inverter has a single-cylinder, 4-stroke, OHV engine that produces 3,500 watts up to 4000 watts.

-If you are looking for a quiet 4000 watt generator for RV camping, this one is one of your best options.
+If you are looking for a quiet 4000-watt generator for RV camping, this one is one of your best options.